 With this stage, you have already had a long journey with your German Shepherd, you know how to control it, and perhaps I have already started a family.
 The seniority stage ranges from 6 to 10 ten years in your German Shepherd; it can be lengthened as you take care of it.
 By this time, you have to worry about your pet’s life, exercise him, give him healthy food.

 Average German Shepherd Height By Age

-Your German Shepherd, whether male or female, will grow in almost every stage of his life to an average size.
+Your German Shepherd, whether male or female, will grow in almost every stage of its life to an average size.
 You must be attentive each time the pet develops to verify that everything is going correctly.
-In case your pet suffers from dwarfism or some complication in his height, you can consult it with a veterinarian to see if it is hereditary.
+In case your pet suffers from dwarfism or some complication in its height, you can consult it with a veterinarian to see if it is hereditary.

 Both the male and female German Shepherd have their average height; mainly, the male is larger than the female.
 There are cases where the female German Shepherd exceeds her average size; this is normal for having good height genes.
 Among the size that each of the German Shepherd dogs presents is:

 Female German Shepherd Height